Updated on 1/11/2022

 So you try alternatives to distract yourself or limit your use of retail therapy, but it’s not working.
 You feel out of control about your compulsive need to shop.
 Reading this article and researching options is a great first step.
 Finding a professional to help is the next step.
 A therapist can help you recognize dysfunctional patterns and the deeper reasons you are using these behaviors.

-Shopping will only provide temporary relief, it’s not a substitute for individual therapy.
+Shopping will only provide temporary stress relief, it’s not a substitute for individual therapy.
 When thinking about working through deeper issues, Dr. Rice says “retail therapy is the tip of the iceberg, the part that we can see…If we address the root, the void, attack the hurdle head on, we have a much less likely probability of needing to fill in the gaps in dysfunctional ways.”
 Therapy can help address these gaps and help you approach them with healthier coping skills so you don’t need to rely on shopping anymore.

 Persistent deeper problems cannot be solved by shopping alone and Talkspace therapists are here to help.
 Individual therapy with a licensed online therapist is likely a more productive use of your time and hard-earned money than relying on retail therapy.
 Most report that investing in therapy is one of the best purchases you will ever make.